dianavile/Code-Notes/JavaScript Array.md

 ```
 var donuts = ["glazed", "powdered", "jelly"];
 ```
-// creates a `mixedData` array with mixed data types
+// Create a `mixedData` array with mixed data types
   * __A `number`__
   * __A `boolean`__
 ```
 var mixedData = ["abcd", 1, true, undefined, null, "all the things"];
 ```
-// creates a `arraysInArrays` array with three arrays:
+// Create a `arraysInArrays` array with three arrays:
   * __Another array `nested array`__: store an array in an array to create a `nested array`
 ```
 var arraysInArrays = [[1, 2, 3], ["Julia", "James"], [true, false, true, false]];